aytilfani/dsa-python/README.md

 # dsa-python

-Some data structures and algorithms implemented in Python with some practive problems
+Some data structures and algorithms implemented in Python with some practive problems.